Leadership style

 Closing perspective

 My leadership style starts with people, but it does not stop there.
-Leadership must create the ethos, trust, and lived culture that make accountability, innovation, resilience, and performance possible.
+Leadership must create the conditions, trust, and lived culture that make accountability, innovation, resilience, and performance possible.

 Great leadership does not choose between people and performance.
 It connects the two.
 If those things are missing, the mirror is often the first place to look.